 • Tenesmus, not relieved by stool.

-• Cutting pain with shreds of mucus membrane.
+• Cutting pain with shreds of the mucous membrane.

-• Stool bloody, hot and offensive.
+• Stool blood, hot and offensive.
 Diet / management of Amoebic Dysentery

 • Always wash hands with soap after going to the toilet as well as before preparing and eating food.

-• While traveling, avoid foods like- Salads, unpeeled fruits or Ice cream.
+• While travelling, avoid foods like- Salads, unpeeled fruits or Ice cream.

-• Even ice cube may be made of contaminated water hence avoid drinks containing ice.
+• An Even ice cube may be made of contaminated water hence avoid drinks containing ice.

 Diet: • Avoid coffee, alcohol, refined sugar, and refined foods as it can worsen the condition.